Love song: Popular music

-The largest group are the love songs about a broken heart, they are sometimes less melodic, and sung more raw like Lucinda Williams' "Jackson" in contrast to, for example, Celine Dion's "My Heart Will Go On", the title song of the movie Titanic.
+The largest group are the love songs about a broken heart, they are sometimes less melodic, and sung more raw like Lucinda Williams' "Jackson" in contrast to, for example, Celine Dion's "My Heart Will Go On", the title song of the film Titanic.
 The best-selling song about a broken heart is "I Will Always Love You" by Whitney Houston, written by Dolly Parton.
 Taylor Swift had a fondness for songs on the subject.